 Would understanding the intricacies of a tragedy bring solace?

 The remaining member of a family relives the guilt of survival in this continuing story begun in End of the World.

 Live this life.
 Build from what is known, bitter ashes and all —Jillian

-Please help support the author by donating to this book.
-Available for preorder at the author's site, deppli.com
+Please help support the author by buying this book.
+Available at the author's site, deppli.com